Time series classification with random convolution kernels: pooling operators and input representations matter: On the importance of choosing the right input representations and pooling operator

 Figure~\ref{img:CDD_PO} displays the critical difference diagram~\cite{demsar2006statistical} of the 15 possible transforms for the different datasets.
 In Appendix~\ref{sec:A1}, the distribution of classification accuracy is also provided as box plots in Figure~\ref{fig:Distrib_PO_Detailed}.

-Based on these experiments, it is evident that the combination of input representations and pooling operators yielding the best performance varies depending on the dataset.
-Therefore, it would be beneficial to have the capability to select the appropriate combination based on a training dataset.
-This is the goal of the SelF-Rocket method, which will be presented in the following section.
+Based on these experiments, the combination of input representations and pooling operators that yields the best performance varies across datasets.
+Therefore, it is beneficial to be able to select the appropriate combination based on the training data.
+This is the goal of SelF-Rocket, which we present in Section~\ref{sec:selfrocket}.
+Before that, we examine whether certain dataset properties influence the choice of the most appropriate IR-PO.